-You don’t have to spend years going to a psychologist to get results.
-In fact, it’s a perfectly suitable short-term approach.
-Experts understand that attitudes and decision-making typically involve thoughts, feelings, and actions.
-These three facets affect one another.
+While participating in CBT, you don’t have to spend years going to a psychologist to get results.
+It’s a perfectly suitable short-term approach.
+Experts understand that attitudes and decision-making typically involve thoughts, feelings, and actions and that these three facets affect one another.

 The way you feel about a situation affects the way you act during it.
-The way you think about a person colors the way you feel about him or her.
-However, what happens when one of these three components is off?
+The way you think about a person colors the way you feel about them.
+But what happens when one of these three components is off?
 For example, if you base your feelings on inaccurate thoughts, your actions become inappropriate.
+Cognitive-behavioral therapy helps you find a balance.
+Some benefits of CBT include:

 Incorporating the Therapy in Addiction Counseling